Summarise this article with:

 Peering

-Peering is an arrangement where two autonomous systems agree to exchange traffic directly, usually for free.
-Peering happens at Internet Exchange Points (IXPs) or through direct private connections.
+Peering is a settlement-free arrangement where two autonomous systems agree to exchange traffic directly.
+Peering typically happens at Internet Exchange Points (IXPs) or through direct private connections.
+Both sides benefit without either paying the other.

-Example: A large ISP and a popular content provider might peer at multiple IXPs.
+A large ISP and a popular content provider might peer at several IXPs.
 The ISP's customers get faster access to the content, and the content provider avoids paying transit costs.

 Transit